Lebanon's downhill spiral hits the weakest | DW | 18.01.2021

 The situation of the refugees in Lebanon has worsened radically in the past year.
 "Eighty-eight percent of Syrian refugees in Lebanon are in extreme poverty," said Majzoub.
 According to the UN, extreme poverty is defined as "a condition characterized by severe deprivation of basic human needs, including food, safe drinking water (…) and access to services."
 For some refugees, the situation has become so dire that they have decided to return to Syria instead.

 However, even the return to what will be an uncertain future in Syria was a difficult affair last year, since the official border crossing at al-Masnaa was closed for almost four months.
-"Refugees seeking to return to Syria weren't allowed to cross, therefore returns from Lebanon to Syria were lower than in previous years," Lisa Abou Khaled of the UN refugee agency UNHCR told DW.
+"In 2020, returns from Lebanon to Syria were lower than in previous years due to COVID-19 and other limitations," Lisa Abou Khaled of the UN refugee agency UNHCR told DW.
 According to the UNHCR in Lebanon, the number of returns has been steadily increasing since 2016, with 66,000 Syrian refugees verified to have gone back to their home country.

 Laana's family is one of the few that managed to return last year.
 "They left for Damascus after eight years in Beirut with less than they had arrived with," Laana, who asked that her real name not be used, told DW.
 Her Syrian father and her Lebanese mother, both in their sixties, lost their import-export-business after the explosion at the Beirut port last August, said Laana, who is a scientist in Germany.
 Shortly after, the couple came to the conclusion that the situation in Lebanon wouldn't improve and that they had better chances of building a sustainable life in Syria.